muoncore/photon/README.md

--admin.secret         : A secret string that will be used to encode authentication tokens (default is random on launch) -projections.port     : Port to stream projection updates to (default = 8375) -events.port          : Port to stream incoming events to (default = 8376) -amqp.url             : AMQP endpoint (default = amqp://localhost) -parallel.projections : Number of cores assigned for parallel stream processing (default = number of cores on your machine) -projections.path     : Local folder with projections, in EDN format, to pre-load on start (default = /tmp/photon) -db.backend           : DB backend plugin to use (default=h2).
+-admin.secret         : A secret string that will be used to encode authentication tokens (default is random on launch) -projections.port     : Port to stream projection updates to (default = 8375) -events.port          : Port to stream incoming events to (default = 8376) -muon.url             : AMQP endpoint for Muon-based transport and discovery (default = amqp://localhost) -parallel.projections : Number of cores assigned for parallel stream processing (default = number of cores on your machine) -projections.path     : Local folder with projections, in EDN format, to pre-load on start (default = /tmp/photon) -db.backend           : DB backend plugin to use (default=h2).
 Depending on the build of photon, this can be one of: